-Reading is much like other behaviors that parents model for children.
-When your child sees you enjoying books for pleasure, he or she picks up on how important reading is without you having to directly state it.
-Your library doesn’t need to be full of just children’s books to have an impact on your little ones.
-Seeing fiction, non-fiction, story books, and more for readers of all ages is great for teaching children that reading is a lifelong practice.
-While reading to your child is important, it’s just as crucial for him or her to see that you enjoy reading on your own.
-We suggest establishing a reading time during the day when your child can read stories in Footsteps2Brilliance while you read a book of your own.
+When your child sees you enjoying books for pleasure, they pick up on how important reading is.
+Your home library doesn’t need to be full of just children’s books to have an impact on your little ones.
+Seeing fiction, non-fiction, comic books, and more for readers of all ages is great for teaching children that reading is a lifelong skill.
+While reading to your child is important, it’s just as crucial for them to see that you enjoy reading independently.
+We suggest establishing a reading time during the day when your child can read their books (this may start with them looking at the pictures to figure out the story) while you read a book of your own.

 Find inexpensive ways to give your child exposure to books.

-One challenge we all face with trying to keep plenty of books in the home is the cost!
-Even if we want to have a full library in our homes, most of us cannot afford to purchase books often.
+Even if we want to have a full library in our homes, most of us cannot continuously purchase books.
 But don’t worry; there are ways around this.

-Get your child his or her own library card as early as possible, and make regular trips to the library a family routine.
+- Get your child their own library card and make regular trips to the library a family routine.
 That way, you can have a rotating library of books and enjoy new stories for a few weeks at a time.
 Keeping reading fresh is fun and free at your local library!

 - Take advantage of online read-aloud libraries, such as Storyline Online.